eekboom/gradle-dual-tests/README.md

    People should not be forced to look at two separate test reports.

-4) Sane gradle behaviour must be preserved
+4) **DONE:** Sane gradle behaviour must be preserved
    * after a successful "gradle build" all tasks are up-to-date on following "gradle build" invocations unless relevant files were changed
-   * **CURRENTLY BROKEN:** Failing tests are executed again in subsequent "gradle build" invocation
+   * In case of test failures the corresponding test task is executed again in subsequent "gradle build" invocation